HR Services and Employment Law specialist

 In the first month of employment they are instantaneous on both sides.

-This will obviously be a problem if they are a valued employee and decide after 10 years that they want to go, give you one week’s notice, and then take their outstanding holiday leave during that week.
+This will obviously be a problem if they are a valued employee and decide after 10 years that they want to go, they give you one week’s notice, and then take their outstanding holiday leave during that week.
 You would instantly be without your employee but there would be nothing legally you could do about it.

 You cannot get an employee to sign away, in an employment contract, their legal rights.
 Whichever notice period is longer will apply, contractual vs statutory.